xudong-zhu2020/MPP-634/README.md

 # Policy Recommendations
 ## Family
-Avoid long-time separation from children
+### Avoid long-time separation from children
-More communication and pay enough attention to children's education.
+### More communication and pay enough attention to children's education.
-Increase education expenditures, especially the investment in extracurricular tutoring.
+### Invest in education more efficiently, such as the investment in extracurricular tutoring.

 ## Governments
-Make adjustments in education expenditures
+### Make adjustments in education expenditures
-Increase education expenditures for left-behind children and meaningful assistance programs Relax restrictions to allow children to receive education in cities and provide affordable education
+### Increase education expenditures for left-behind children and meaningful assistance programs
+### Relax restrictions to allow children to receive education in cities and provide affordable education

 ## The whole society, especially NGOs.
-Organize targeted and meaningful programs, such as homework tutoring
+### Organize targeted and meaningful programs, such as homework tutoring